tempestphp/tempest-docs/src/Web/Blog/articles/2026-03-13-truly-decoupled-discovery.md

 }
 ```

 This discovery class will take care of registering all projectors in whatever directories you specified at the start.
-It will store them in an object `ProjectorConfig`, which we assume is registered as a singleton in the container — meaning it's accisable throughout the rest of your codebase, and you can inject it anywhere you want.
+It will store them in an object `ProjectorConfig`, which we assume is registered as a singleton in the container — meaning it's accessible throughout the rest of your codebase, and you can inject it anywhere you want.
 For example, in that console command:

 ```php
 final readonly class EventsReplayCommand